CHESS SET

 The goal of this project was to design a chess set that can be identified as a family through style, consistency, and a common piece.

-My chess set took great inspiration from the bauhaus design style.
+My chess set took great inspiration from the Bauhaus design style.

 2D + 3D EXPLORATION